delucis/v3.chrisswithinbank.net/_posts/events/2012-09-22-royaumont.md

   address: 95270 Asnières-sur-Oise, France
 works:
   - All the time that you have what we have. / All the time that you have.
+premiere: All the time that you have what we have. / All the time that you have.
 programme:
   - composer: Chris Swithinbank
     work: All the time that you have what we have. / All the time that you have.